szaghi/MaTiSSe/examples/getting_started/getting_started.md

 ### For whom?

-Let me be clear: MaTiSSe.py is designed for **scientific researchers**, _at least the brave ones_, being used to write presentation with _LaTeX-beamer_ or other no *WYSIWYG* presentation makers. _LaTeX_ is great, but some drawbacks can be highlighted:
+Let me be clear: MaTiSSe.py is designed for **scientific researchers**, _at least the brave ones_, being used to write presentation with _LaTeX-beamer_ or other not *WYSIWYG* presentation makers. _LaTeX_ is great, but some drawbacks can be highlighted:

 1. the compilation of an even small presentation can be _time consuming_;
 2. LaTeX _programming_ can be very inflexible frustrating the user;